Webinar: Managing Homebrew at Scale: oversight and autonomy for your Mac fleet

 How can I see Homebrew installs?

-Workbrew Free gives you instant visibility into Homebrew installs and vulnerabilities.
-Easily connect devices in your fleet via your MDM of choice.
+Workbrew Free gives you instant visibility into Homebrew installs and detection of vulnerabilities.
+Connect devices via your MDM of choice like Intune, Iru, Jamf, or Mosyle, and start seeing what's installed within minutes.
+No developer disruption required.

 Workbrew vs. Homebrew?